Dim Mak Records: Special events

 Dim Mak has an established history of producing special events at key music conferences such as SXSW and Miami Music Week.
-Also in 2006 and 2007, Dim Mak produced a medium-scaled music festival in Los Angeles called "Neighborhood".
+Also in 2006 and 2007, Dim Mak hosted a music festival in Los Angeles called Neighborhood.

 20th anniversary tour

 In 2016, Dim Mak commemorated its 20-year anniversary with 20 events around the world.

 Clothing & accessories

 In 2014, Dim Mak Collection was launched.
 From its launch Dim Mak has been worn by celebrities and influencers including Gucci Mane, Migos, David Guetta and Bella Thorne and has been featured in The New York Times, Vogue among others.

 In addition to the proprietary Dim Mak Collection has collaborated with other influential clothing and accessory brands on limited edition collections.
 Those are listed as: